marsninja/blog/docs/blog/posts/four_things_osp.md

 ## Concept 4: The Traversal & Control Flow (Navigation & Results)

 The fourth and final concept is understanding how to control walker navigation and collect results.
-This is where you orchestrate the computation across your spatial data structure.
+This is where you orchestrate the computation across your spatial object graph.

 ### Visit Strategies